nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Looked over ShesWithUs and realized what a horrible job I'd done.
 Made a list of things that needed fixing.
 Worked a little on the Drinks Cabinet.
 Making an autofill search list, with the option to add additional search bars, is the obvious solution to the "way too many search options" problem.

 **Thoughts:** Getting ShesWithUs portfolio-ready is going to be more work than I'd anticipated, but I think it will still be worthwhile, as it's an experience that looks good and that I would be happy to talk about.
 Still, it's not quite the "easy win" that I'd been hoping for!
-(Yet it is somewhat gratifying to see how far I've come in two and a half months.)
+(Yet it is somewhat gratifying to see how far I've come since the start of April.)